Research Line: Deputy Director ACCDiS | Pontificia Universidad Católica de Chile | e-mail: firstname.lastname@example.org

-Catterina Ferreccio MD, MSP, from the University of Chile and MSP in Epidemiology, from Johns Hopkins University.
+Catterina Ferreccio MD, MPH, University of Chile and MPH in Epidemiology, at the Johns Hopkins University.

-Professor and Director of the Master's Program in Epidemiology.
-Department of Public Health of the Faculty of Medicine of the Pontificia Universidad Católica de Chile (UC).
+Full Professor and Director of the Master in Epidemiology Program.
+Department of Public Health, School of Medicine, Pontificia Universidad Católica de Chile (UC).

-Area of interest: Prevention and control of cancers associated with infectious and environmental causes in Chile.
+Area of interest: Prevention and control of cancers associated to infectious and environmental causes in Chile.

-Job: Since 2014 Deputy Director of the Advanced Center for Chronic Diseases (ACCDiS).
-From 1990 to date Professor of Public Health, UC School of Medicine.
-2000-2002 Regional Consultant of PAHO in Washington DC, on operational research related to cervical cancer in Peru, Chile and El Salvador.
-Research Assistant Professor at the Center for Vaccine Development, University of Maryland, School of Medicine.
-General practitioner, Talagante, Chile.
+Work: Since 2014 Deputy Director Advanced center for Chronic diseases (ACCDiS ).
+From 1990 to date Professor of Public Health, School of Medicine, UC.
+2000-2002 Regional Consultant at PAHO in Washington DC, operational research on cervical cancer in Peru, Chile and El Salvador.
+Research Assistant Professor of the Center for Vaccine Development, University of Maryland, School of Medicine; General Practitioner, Talagante, Chile.

 International collaborations and committees

-Current research: primary and secondary prevention of stomach cancer.
-Natural history of gallbladder cancer.
+Current research: Stomach cancer primary and secondary prevention.
+Gallbladder cancer natural history.
 Long-term effects of arsenic exposure in drinking water.
 Field trials of cervical cancer screening alternatives.
-Start of a large population-based cohort to study the occurrence of chronic diseases and cancer.
+Initiating a large population-based cohort to study the occurrence of chronic diseases and cancer.

-Financing: Fondecyt, Fondef, US EPA, WHO, NIH, Bill and Melinda Gates.
+Funding: Fondecyt, Fondef, USA EPA, WHO, NIH, Bill and Melinda Gates.